 Searching a Concordance

-After a concordance file has been generated, or an index file has been loaded, you may search the concordance for specified words.
+After a concordance has been generated (with or without creating concordance file) you can search the concordance for specified words or word patterns.

 Clicking on the Keywords file button allows you to select a file containing keywords to search for, as many as you wish.
 Keywords must be single words, not phrases.
 The keywords should be separated by spaces, not commas.
 They do not have to be in alphabetical order, and several keywords can occur on a single line in the file.

-In addition to the words in the keywords file you can also specify extra keywords by entering them into the Extra keywords textbox.
+In addition to the words in the keywords file you can also specify extra keywords by entering them into the Search keywords textbox.
 As before, the keywords should be separated by spaces, not commas.
 For example, mother father.
 Clicking on the Search for keywords button produces (in this example):